dodo-game-tools/DGTools-Forms/README.md

     }
 	```

-	- **Add your new field to the FormTheme**.
+	**3) Add your new field to the FormTheme**.
 Create and add your custom field prefab in the "Custom Fields" list (see the previous section) and that's it!
 	You can now use your custom field like this :

 	```